Apply for a liquor licence

 Pay your application fee when you apply online or at a Territory Business Centre after you submit.

 Liquor licence holders must also pay an annual fee based on the risk classification of their licence.
-Find out how much you might need to pay using the calculator on the alcohol reform website.
+Find out how much you might need to pay using the calculator.

 How to apply

 Other ways to apply

 If you can't apply online, submit an application using the form below.

 Other liquor licences

 Step 2.
 Check you have the right authorities and attachments

 Make sure you have attached all of your supporting documents and chosen the right authority types.

 Submit your form with all supporting documents and pay the fee at your nearest Territory Business Centre.